 The Company's largest risk exposure is in respect of underwriting risk, which is broken down into two main components: premium risk and reserve risk.
 Premium risk is the risk that premiums are insufficient to cover the value of claims made; reserve risk is the risk that on-going claims are settled at a higher value than previously expected.
-The majority of the Company's material underwriting risk exposure comes from Warranty, Medical Malpractice and Other Specialist Products lines of business.
-The largest class of business for 2020 was Warranty.
+The majority of the Company's material underwriting risk exposure comes from Miscellaneous Financial Loss.
+In addition, other material lines of business in terms of size are Credit & Suretyship and General Liability.